Mickey-/git-server-hook/README.md

-# git-server-hook
+# git-server-hooks
-there are some git server hook to deal with git push
+there are some git server hooks to deal with git push